-Sexual violence and sexual harassment can occur between two children of any age and sex from primary to secondary stage and into colleges.
-It can also occur online.
+2.8.1 Sexual violence and sexual harassment can occur between two children of any age and sex from primary to secondary stage and into colleges.
+It can also occur wholly online, concurrently online and offline, or technology may be used to facilitate offline abuse.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.

 Children who are victims of sexual violence and sexual harassment will likely find their experience stressful and distressing.
 This will, in all likelihood, adversely affect their educational attainment and will be exacerbated if the alleged perpetrator(s) attends the same school or college.
-Sexual violence and sexual harassment exist on a continuum
+Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and face to face (both physically and verbally) and are never acceptable.

-- 2.8.1 Be clear that sexual violence and sexual harassment will not be tolerated. - 2.8.2 Provide training for staff on how to manage a report of sexual violence or sexual harassment. - 2.8.3 Make decisions on a case-by-case basis. - 2.8.4 Reassure victims that they are being taken seriously, offer appropriate support and take the wishes of the victim into account when decision making. - 2.8.5 Implement measures to keep the victim, alleged perpetrator and, if necessary, other children and staff members safe.
-Record any risk assessments and keep them under review. - 2.8.6 Give consideration to the welfare of both the victim(s) and perpetrator(s) in these situations. - 2.8.7 Liaise closely with external agencies, including police and social care when required. - 2.9 Refer to 'Keeping Children Safe in Education Part 5', 2021, 'Sexual violence and sexual harassment between children in schools and colleges,' (DfE, September 2021) for full details of procedures to be followed in such cases.
-Also see 'Sharing nudes and seminudes: advice for education settings working with children and young people' (UKCIS, December 2020).
+- 2.8.2 Make it clear that there is a zero-tolerance approach to sexual violence and sexual harassment, that it is never acceptable, and it will not be tolerated. - 2.8.3 Provide training for staff on how to manage a report of sexual violence or sexual harassment. - 2.8.4 Make decisions on a case-by-case basis. - 2.8.5 Reassure victims that they are being taken seriously, offer appropriate support and take the wishes of the victim into account when decision making. - 2.8.6 Implement measures to keep the victim, alleged perpetrator and, if necessary, other children and staff members safe.
+Record any risk assessments and keep them under review. - 2.8.7 Give consideration to the welfare of both the victim(s) and perpetrator(s) in these situations. - 2.8.8 The DSL will refer to the Safeguarding Children Partnership Board's Child Sexual Abuse Assessment Tool if there is a concern that a young person may have experienced sexual violence or sexual harassment or other forms of sexual abuse. - 2.8.9 Liaise closely with external agencies, including police and social care when required. - 2.8.10 Refer to 'Keeping Children Safe in Education Part 5',2023 for full details of procedures to be followed in such cases.
+Also see 'Sharing nudes and semi-nudes:

+advice for education settings working with children and young people' (UKCIS, December 2020).